Mayur1028/StoreRatingApplication1/README.md

 This allows the Admin to manually create a user with the role store_owner.

+✅ Additionally, when the Admin assigns a store to a Normal User, that user’s role is automatically updated to store_owner.
-✅ This ensures that only the Admin can register Store Owners in the system.
+This ensures proper role management in the system.